 Do some research on us before preparing your application.

-Get your application in on time - late applications will not be considered.
+Make sure you get your application in on time - late applications will not be considered.

 Short-listing and selection

 Applicants are selected in accordance with LSE's Recruitment and Selection policies.
 These are intended to promote and maintain fair and equitable recruitment and selection procedures across the School and to ensure consistency in their application.